BioPharmaceutical Technology Center Institute

 Research & Development and Technical Support Services, Promega Corporation

-- For students who do not wish to receive university credits, a special rate of $1600 was offered.
+- For students who do not wish to receive university credits, a special rate of $1600 is offered.
 (Documentation of current enrollment in an academic institution was required for confirmation of this special rate.)

 - Eligibility: Graduate students, biotechnology and pharmaceutical industry employees, secondary and post-secondary teachers, with a B.S. in either biology or chemistry and a minimum of one advanced course in molecular biology.
 Course enrollment is limited to 20 participants.